Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging: Preliminaries

-where $\theta := [\theta_1\;\cdots\;\theta_N]^\trans$ and $\omega := [\omega_1\;\cdots\;\omega_N]^\trans$.
+where $\theta = [\theta_1\;\cdots\;\theta_N]^\trans$ and $\omega = [\omega_1\;\cdots\;\omega_N]^\trans$.

-If a solution $\theta(\cdot)$ of \eqref{eq:Kuramoto_model} satisfies $\dist(\theta(t),\Span{(\bbone_N)}) \to 0$ as $t \to \infty$, then the solution is said to have achieved full synchronization.
-Note that this can be achieved only if $\omega \in \Span(\bbone_N)$, that is, all the natural frequencies are identical.
-The subject of this paper is different from the situations of full synchronization.
-We are interested in cases where the natural frequencies are not identical and the synchronization is realized in some groups of oscillators.
-Next, we introduce the notion of this phenomenon, called cluster synchronization.
+If a solution $\theta(\cdot)$ of \eqref{eq:Kuramoto_model_vector} satisfies $\dist(\theta(t),\Span{(\bbone_N)}) \to 0$ as $t \to \infty$, then the oscillators are said to have achieved full synchronization.
+Note that this is possible only if $\omega \in \Span(\bbone_N)$, that is, all natural frequencies are identical.
+In this paper, we are interested in cluster synchronization, which is formally defined below.